arpitgupta2498/Capturing-Crypto-Currency-Data-in-Real-Time-from-Binance/README.md

 For this, I am maintaining a dictionary to keep count of entries stored per market-symbol and then I can evaluate other parameters.
 The mailing mechanism is based on SMTP.
 The report will be sent as an attatchment.
-Refer the module for implementation of the mail process.
+Refer the code for implementation of the mail process.

 ## AWS Deployment